laphysique/FTS_polyampholyte_water/README.md

 Pal T, Wessén J, Das S, & Chan H S, arXiv:2006.12776 (2020)

 ver0: polyampholyte and small molecule must be neutral.

+Direct single sequence canonical ensemble calculation:

+<tt>python3 FTS_polyampholyte_water [seq name]</tt>

+A folder below directory <tt>./results/</tt> will be constrcuted and all field snapshots will be stored in the folder as .txt files

+To analyze the field snapshots, e.g. calculating sysytem mass densities and charge densities, do:

+<tt>python3 CL_io_control [directory of the field snapshots] </tt>